Our last news

 The projects

-From now until 2022, the Sahel Alliance and its members are taking action through more than 1000 projects.
+The members of the Sahel Alliance are taking action through over 1,000 projects.
 Discover a selection here :

 All projects